dtolnay/dyn-clone/README.md

 }
 ```

-This crate includes a macro for concisely implementing `impl std::clone::Clone
+This crate includes a macro for generating the implementation `impl
-for Box<dyn MyTrait>` in terms of `objekt::clone_box`.
+std::clone::Clone for Box<dyn MyTrait>` in terms of `objekt::clone_box`:

 ```rust
 // As before.